-Division Street Capital was founded to capitalize on this unique opportunity in the residential real estate marketplace.
-The real estate market in Chicago is being buffeted by a perfect storm of forces making this an exceptional time to invest.
-Housing prices are at a cyclical low (near 2000 pricing levels), the rental market is at an all-time high and mortgage rates are at an all-time low.
-These factors are a clear signal to invest.
-This historic opportunity will not last for long—the time to act is now.
+I founded Division Street Capital, LLC ('DSC') to capitalize on the unique opportunity in the residential real estate market in 2012.
+The Chicago market was hitting its low point.
+Housing prices were at a cyclical low (near 2000 pricing levels), rents were at an all-time high (and rising) and mortgage rates were at an all-time low.

-Most money managers would recommend a portfolio of diversified investments, including a 15-25% allocation of funds in the real estate asset class.
 Over the long term property values have risen above the rate of inflation due to scarcity of land.
 As the saying goes, "they aren't making any more of it".
-Due to this fact, investment in real estate is a great hedge against inflationary pressures.
+Additionally, rising inflation is expected to become a factor in investment allocations toward real estate.
+As a driver of inflation, rising household incomes will allow people to pay more for goods and services, including rent.
+Due to these facts, investment in real estate has always been a hedge against inflation.

 Investing in specific real estate assets is inherently risky, but as part of a balanced investment strategy, it can be an effective way to increase returns, hedge against inflation and diversify a portfolio.

-Drawing upon my 18 years of experience in real estate and related fields, I understand the fundamental principles of business, real estate investment, market research and the niche of small multi-family and commercial properties.
-Knowledge of market fluctuations, economic cycles, monetary policy and other facets of economics ensure that Division Street Capital will react intelligently when conditions change.
+Drawing upon my 20 years of experience in real estate, I understand the principles of entrepreneurship, economics, finance, marketing and construction.
+I am particularly focused on the Chicago Metro market for multi-family and commercial properties.
+Knowledge of market fluctuations, economic cycles, monetary policy and geopolitics ensure that DSC will react intelligently when conditions change.

-Division Street Capital is a smart choice for investors to capitalize on the market trends.
-This website contains some compelling data from my research on the housing market both locally and nationally.
-I am sure you will agree that the basic facts support my conclusion that this is an unprecedented time to enter the market.
+Division Street Capital, LLC is a smart choice for investors to capitalize on emerging market trends.
 You may contact me directly if you would like the latest information on these topics.

 Brian E. Moore